vianamp/MitoGraph/README.md

   <img src="doc/mitograph.png" width="auto" height="256" title="MoCo Logo">
 </p>

 MitoGraph is a fully automated image processing method and software dedicated to calculating the three-dimensional morphology of mitochondria in live cells.
 MitoGraph is currently optimized and validated only for quantifying the volume and topology of tubular mitochondrial networks in budding yeast [1,2].
 However, MitoGraph can also be applied to mitochondria in other cell types and possibly other intracellular (or tissue) structures, with proper validation.
-MitoGraph is continuously being updated and we hope to be able to accurately analyze mitochondrial network topology and, eventually dynamics.
-Please contact us if you have questions relating to these other applications that go beyond mitochondrial volume.
+MitoGraph is continuously being updated.
+Please contact us if you have questions that go beyond those discussed in [1,2].

 2018.01.08, Matheus Viana.